tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

     - Lab: booting Ubuntu by properly emulating MOV-to-CRx

 7. Demos and References
-    - Hardware debuggers (DCI), single board computers, and relevant open source projects
+    - Nested virtualization (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), snapshot-based fuzzing hypervisors, PPAM, hardware debuggers (DCI), single board computers, and relevant open source projects

 Contents may change in a way that does not impact the learning objectives.